 The cost of an event liability policy depends on several factors, including timing, activities, coverage limits, and the number of people involved.
 The addition of liquor liability coverage would add to the cost.
-Merrifield said in most circumstances, you can expect to pay a few hundred dollars for a standard one-day event liability policy.
+Ziegenbalg said in most circumstances, you can expect to pay a few hundred dollars for a standard one-day event liability policy.

 Do you need coverage for your housing organization's next event?
 Contact your HAI Group account executive or insurance professional to start the conversation.

 Includes copyrighted material from a company under the HAI Group family, with its permission.
 This post is for informational purposes only and is not intended to provide legal advice, and shall not be relied on as such.
 We strongly recommend consulting with legal counsel or an appropriate subject matter expert.